 - Add all the dry ingredients you previously prepared in a large mixing bowl and give a good stir.

 - Add in the rest of the ingredients: olive oil, baking soda, apple cider vinegar salt and water.

-- Knead the dough for an extra 30 seconds and divide into 6 even pieces (or 4 if you want to make large buns, but I found them very fufilling and recommend making 6 smaller buns)
+- Knead the dough for an extra 30 seconds and divide into 6 even pieces (or 4 if you want to make large buns, but I found them very fulfilling and recommend making 6 smaller buns)

-- Roll each pieces into a ball.
+- Roll each piece into a ball.

-- Brush a tiny amount of water on the top of each burger buns and sprinkle sesame seeds on the top.
+- Brush a tiny amount of water on the top of each burger bun and sprinkle sesame seeds on the top.
 The water will stick the seeds to the top and give a crispier crust to the buns while staying soft enough in the center to mimic a brioche bun.

 - Bake for 20-25 minutes in the center level of the oven, or until the top is crispy and brown/dark.

 - Cool down on a cooling rack for 20 minutes.

 - Slice in half using a bread knife.
 Feel free to toast the inside of the bread, on the grill mode of your oven to get the center crispy if it is how you like your burger buns.

 Creating your low-carb beef burger